AlexSosnkowski/AlexSosnkowski.github.io/_projects/05_AIchat.md

 Many other techniques exist to augment the power of LLMs for specific applications.
 A particularly powerful one is found in providing "tools" to the LLM agent.
 These come in the form of pre-set commands that the LLM can invoke that act similarly to a function invocation in a normal program.
 For example, the LLM can be instructed in it's prompt that it has an addition tool, so when it outputs ADD(Num_1, Num_2), that text will be removed and replaced with the sum of Num_1 and Num_2.
 Tools like LangChain can be used to develop and manage these tool chains.

-Code for this project can be found on [here](https://github.com/AlexSosnkowski/chatbot).
+Code for this project can be found [here](https://github.com/AlexSosnkowski/chatbot).